Kevin H. Sharp: Federal judicial service

 On November 17, 2010, President Barack Obama nominated Sharp to a judgeship on the Middle District of Tennessee.
 His nomination was for the seat vacated by Judge Robert L. Echols.
-On April 14, 2011, the Senate scheduled a vote on his nomination for May 2, 2011 and the Senate confirmed his nomination by a vote of 89 to 0.
+On May 2, 2011, the United States Senate confirmed his nomination by a 89–0 vote.
 He received his commission on May 3, 2011, and served as Chief Judge beginning October 1, 2014.
 On January 26, 2017, he sent a letter to President Trump resigning his judgeship effective April 15, 2017.

 Personal

 Sharp's former father-in-law, Lew Conner, is a former state court judge and a prominent Republican fundraiser who has donated over forty thousand dollars to the campaigns and political action committees of Senators Lamar Alexander and Bob Corker.